materialsproject/fireworks/docs/filepad_tutorial.rst

     file_id, label = fp.add(<path>, <label>, compress=True/False, metadata=<metadata>, additional_data=<additional_data>)

-where ``<path>`` is a string path to the file to be inserted, ``<label>`` is some unique label that can be used to retrive the file, the 'compress' argument value tells whether or not to compress the file contents before insertion, ``<metadata>`` is a python dictionary input that will stored in the key 'metadata' and ``<additional_data>`` is a python dictionary consisting of additional key/value pairs to be stored in the mongodb document.
-The bare minimum document in the filepad database consists of keys 'file_id'(used to store the string representation of the object id returned by GridFS) and the 'label'(used to store the user assigned label for the file).
+where ``<path>`` is a string path to the file to be inserted, ``<label>`` is some unique label that can be used to retrieve the file, the 'compress' argument value tells whether or not to compress the file contents before insertion, ``<metadata>`` is a python dictionary input that will stored in the key 'metadata' and ``<additional_data>`` is a python dictionary consisting of additional key/value pairs to be stored in the mongodb document.
+A bare minimum document in the filepad database consists of keys ``file_id``(used to store the string representation of the object id returned by GridFS) and the ``label``(used to store the user assigned label for the file).
-On successful insertion the file_id and the label are returned.
+On successful insertion the ``file_id`` and the ``label`` are returned.

 Retrieving files
 =================